How to Warm Up Your Twitter Account Before Outreach

 What to Avoid During Twitter Account Warm-Up

 Certain behaviors will destroy your warm-up progress or get you banned outright.
-Here's what to avoid during your X account warm up period.
+Here is what to avoid during your X account warm up period.

 Aggressive Follow/Unfollow Tactics